Sarahtj/website/index.md

 ![](2.jpg)

-### Proposed Change:
+### Proposed Change for FPN Extension:

 Inputs:
-- ThreeDPW Dataset Loader:
+- COCO 2017 Subset Loader:
-  - Custom data loader tailored for the 3D Poses in the Wild (ThreeDPW) dataset
+  - Custom loader using a reduced version of the COCO 2017 dataset.
+  - Provides images and 2D human pose annotations (keypoints) for training and evaluation.

 Modules:
-- Data Preprocessing Module:
-  - Handles data normalization, augmentation, and preparation for training and evaluation
-  - Ensures compatibility with the model's input requirements
+- ViTPose Backbone (Frozen):
+  - Pretrained ViTPose-B model used as a fixed feature extractor.
+  - Outputs intermediate features after each transformer block for FPN construction.
+- Feature Pyramid Network (FPN) Neck:
+  - Builds multi-scale feature maps from selected transformer outputs.
+  - Uses 1x1 convolutions and bilinear upsampling to align feature sizes.
+  - Adds top-down skip connections to fuse spatial and semantic information.
-- Pose Estimation Model:
+- Modified Pose Estimation Decoder:
+  - Upsamples and concatenates FPN features.
+  - Predicts 2D keypoint heatmaps from the refined multi-scale features.
-  - Implements the core architecture for predicting human poses from input data
+  - Maintains a lightweight architecture for efficient decoding.
-  - Utilizes deep learning techniques to infer 3D joint positions
-- Visualization Tools:
-  - Scripts and utilities for visualizing predicted poses against ground truth
-  - Aids in qualitative assessment of model performance

 Outputs:
-- Refined 3D Human Poses:
+- 2D Human Keypoint Heatmaps:
-  - 3D joint positions representing human poses in various scenarios
-  - Suitable for downstream tasks such as action recognition or animation
+  - Refined spatial probability maps for 17 human joints.
+  - Improved resolution and small joint prediction compared to the baseline.
+- Keypoint Coordinate Predictions (Post-Processing):
+  - Joint locations extracted from heatmaps.
+  - Used for quantitative evaluation with COCO metrics (AP, AR).

-### Future Pose Predictions:
+### Proposed Change for Pose Predictions Extension:

 ![](image-6.png)
 Example of frame images from the 3D Poses in the Wild dataset